 Once the backing was in, I attached that French perfume hook to it and added a few dried flower embellishments.
 I show you the after in a bit.
 Hang on!
 Get it…wall art…hang on. hahaha!

 Back to the wooden box… Once all was cured, I stained the carved wooden appliques to match so I could paint and distress and see wood peeking out.
-Now it’s time to give it some Dixie Belle lovin’.
-I pull out one of my favorite classic colors, Drop Cloth, and have at it with my Square Brush.
+Now it’s time to give it some lovin’.

 Time to show you how my DIY decor all came together.
 This is the fun part!

 The wooden box came out so cute and if you notice, I added some twine to the handles to add texture and soften it a bit.
-All I did was attached with a bit of hot glue, wrapped it around, and secured with a dot of hot glue.
+Then, all I do was attach with a bit of hot glue, wrap it around, and secure with a dot of hot glue.